About

 a-propos-regroupement

-Specialty pharmacies also offer more personalized services to their patients than other types of pharmacies, at no additional cost.
-Specialty pharmacy users have access to pharmacists who understand their condition and its treatment and can learn how to take their medication, enjoy proactive clinical care (validating lab tests and coordinating care with other health care professionals) and logistical support (appointment reminders), get insurance support to help patients get as much drug coverage as possible, as soon as possible—and much more.
+Specialty medication pharmacies offer personalized services, at no additional cost.
+This includes in-depth patient intakes, education on their health condition and detailed explanations and support on how to optimize the benefits of their medication, proactive clinical care (validating lab tests and coordinating care with other health care professionals) and logistical support (appointment reminders), insurance navigation to help optimize their coverage and limit out-of-pocket costs, among other services.

 An association with a patient focus